algorandfoundation/algokit-utils-py/docs/source/capabilities/account.md

 ### Dispenser

 - `dispenser_from_environment() -> Account` - Returns an account (with private key loaded) that can act as a dispenser from environment variables, or against default LocalNet if no environment variables present
-- `local_net_dispenser() -> Account` - Returns an account with private key loaded that can act as a dispenser for the default LocalNet dispenser account
+- `localnet_dispenser() -> Account` - Returns an account with private key loaded that can act as a dispenser for the default LocalNet dispenser account

 ## Rekey account